 Not only is Volume critical to bakery products, but it is also an important physical property of agricultural products, meats and packaging.
-Agricultural products have the characteristic of being ‘low value added’ when compared with other industrial commodities.
+Agricultural products have the characteristic of being ‘low value-added’ when compared with other industrial commodities.
 As a result, the application of state-of-the-art technology to the agricultural sector has been slow; it is only in relatively recent times that various up-to-date techniques have reached the point of practical implementation.

 Previous volume methods may have involved simple water displacement; however, this method produces one volume value which is usually manually recorded and thereby attracts operator inaccuracy with no data archiving system for future retrieval.
 Fluid displacement techniques are also unsuitable for porous materials.

-The Volscan Profiler – allows measurement, analysis and comparison
+The Volscan Profiler – allows measurement, analysis, and comparison

-This instrument quickly provides the accurate data essential in the fields of both Quality Control and Product Development.
+This instrument quickly provides accurate data essential in the fields of both Quality Control and Product Development.

 Things you couldn't test using seed or water displacement...

-Traditionally, volume measurements of baked products have been obtained by the technique of seed displacement, in which the amount of rape seed or pearl barley packing around the loaf in a standard container is measured.
+Traditionally, volume measurements of baked products have been obtained by the technique of seed displacement, in which the amount of rapeseed or pearl barley packing around the loaf in a standard container is measured.

-Whilst this method has been universally recognised for decades as indicative of baking quality, it is now considered primitive, inaccurate, tedious and laborious.
+Whilst this method has been universally recognized for decades as indicative of baking quality, it is now considered primitive, inaccurate, tedious, and laborious.
 Repeated calibration, operator dependence, loss of rapeseed due to spillage/adherence of seeds to the product or to static electricity, seed clumping due to moisture absorption, periodic sieving of the seed to remove food crumbs, the potential crushing of soft products and the manual recording of results are the common drawbacks affecting both the efficiency and the accuracy of the measurement.

 The Volscan Profiler is also not affected porosity as would be the case when using traditional liquid displacement techniques.